cricsheet/cricsheet-xml/README.md

 The original (version 0.7) YAML data is [available to download at Cricsheet](http://cricsheet.org/downloads/).
 The XML version of the data is generated using the scripts in the Cricsheet [XML converter project](https://github.com/cricsheet/xml-converter), and contributions are welcome there.

+The XML is generated in conformance with the [provided schema](schema.xsd).

 ## License

 This data is available under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.